topology-tool-kit/ttk-data/docs/mergeTreeClustering.md

 This example first loads an ensemble of scalar fields inside a single file from disk.
 Then, the [FTMTree](https://topology-tool-kit.github.io/doc/html/classttkFTMTree.html) is computed on each scalar field for the Join Tree and the Split Tree.

-All these trees are passed to [MergeTreeClustering](https://topology-tool-kit.github.io/doc/html/classttkMergeTreeClustering.html) to compute a clustering of merge trees.
+All these trees are passed to [MergeTreeClustering](https://topology-tool-kit.github.io/doc/html/classttkMergeTreeClustering.html) to compute a clustering in the metric space of merge trees.
 Each input is considered as a tuple consisting of the Join Tree and the Split Tree of the corresponding scalar field.
 Each centroid is also a tuple of this kind and a distance between two tuples is the distance between their Join Tree plus the distance between their Split Trees.

 Then, a distance matrix is computed with [MergeTreeDistanceMatrix](https://topology-tool-kit.github.io/doc/html/classttkMergeTreeDistanceMatrix.html) with the input trees and the 3 centroids.